-The money awarded will be divided based on participation between Sanctioned Show Programs and the Trail Obstacle (ACTHA) Program (see below).
-This will be determined by the high point placement in those two divisions at the end of the year and the rules as established by ACTHA competition and the governing RMHA Sanctioned Show Program.
+The money awarded will be divided based on the numbers of horses participating in Sanctioned Show Programs and the Competitive Trail Challenge Program (see below).
+This will be determined by the point placement in those divisions at the end of the year and the rules as established by each trail competition organization and the governing RMHA Sanctioned Show Program.

-Requirements for participation in either program (Show or ACTHA):
+Requirements for participation in either program: